Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 Common Mistakes

-Based on guidance from Hacking the Case Interview's dress code guide and PrepLounge's Bain dress code thread, these are the errors candidates most commonly make:
+Drawing on guidance from Hacking the Case Interview, PrepLounge's Bain threads, and StrategyCase, these are the errors candidates most commonly make:

-- Ill-fitting suit: The most common issue.
-A suit that pulls at the buttons or has excess fabric in the seat undermines the entire look regardless of color or quality.
+- Ill-fitting suit.
+The most common issue by far.
+A suit that pulls at the buttons or bags in the seat undermines the entire look regardless of color or price.

-- Novelty tie or pocket square: A bright patterned tie or a colorful pocket square draws the eye and makes you memorable for the wrong reason.
+- Novelty tie or pocket square.
+A loud tie or colored square makes you memorable for the wrong reason.

-- Forgetting the virtual half: Dressing well on camera from the waist up but visibly relaxing posture because you're wearing sweatpants below frame.
-Dress fully — it changes your body language.
+- Forgetting the virtual half.
+Looking sharp on camera but slouching because you are in sweatpants below frame.
+Dress fully; it changes your body language.

 The Underlying Principle

-Consulting firms are in the business of advising executives and managing impressions.
-When they evaluate candidates, part of the subconscious calculation is: "Does this person have the judgment to show up appropriately?"
-Dressing correctly for a case interview is a low-bar signal, but failing it is disproportionately costly.
+Consulting firms advise executives and manage impressions for a living.
+When they evaluate candidates, part of the subconscious calculation is whether you have the judgment to show up appropriately.
+Dressing well is a low bar, but getting it wrong creates avoidable friction.
+Getting it right is a one-time effort.

 Execution checklist